 Google Meet’s video quality isn’t shabby either.
 The standard Google Meet video quality is 320p.
 But you can get up to 720p HD video calls and can switch to HD at any time from the settings.
 But you’ll need to meet the specifications to enjoy this feature.
 720p HD is still excellent quality for most cases, but Zoom opens up the possibilities further.

 Winner = Zoom

 Some people only need to host one-on-one meetings or occasional group meetings with a handful of participants.
-Others need to host regular cross-departmental or companywide meetings with potentially hundreds of members.
-In any case, you need a platform that supports your ideal use-case when hosting meetings.
+Others must host regular cross-departmental or companywide meetings with hundreds of members.
+In any case, you need a platform that supports your ideal use case when hosting meetings.

 Zoom Participant Limits

 Zoom’s participant limits depend on your plan.
 For example, the Pro, Business, and Enterprise plans let you host up to 100, 300, and 500 participants, respectively.
 But all paid plans come with an add-on that enables you to host up to 1000 people.
 This Large Meeting add-on starts at $50.

 So, Zoom offers a lot of flexibility with its plans.
 For instance, the Pro plan is perfect for a small business with less than 100 employees.
 This way, you don’t need to pay for capacity you don’t need.